 Price is what you pay, value is what you get

-This pearl of wisdom from Warren Buffett, uttered in reference to the fact that share prices often don’t reflect the underlying value of a company, Director Andrew Rowell explains why this is something all investors should remember when allocating their hard earned dollars to the market.
+This pearl of wisdom from Warren Buffett, uttered in reference to the fact that share prices often don’t reflect the underlying value of a company.

 However, for company boards, the concept should be front and centre in all strategic plans and decisions.
 It is no good running around the broking houses crying that you are undervalued compared to your peers.
 In reality, there are probably a few good reasons as to why your company is undervalued and they’re probably close to home.